Wanxuan/ud036_StarterCode/README.md

 We started off with a plan:

-Go to the website
+  1.Go to the website
-See all of the movies displayed
+  2.See all of the movies displayed
-Click on one to play it's trailer
+  3.Click on one to play it's trailer

 # HOW TO RUN THE PROGRAM!!!
 1. Ensure that you have Python 2.7 or later installed.